fybrik/fybrik/manager/README.md

 Description of configuration folder structure:
 - `config/certmanager`: Creates a certificate that can be used for webhooks
 - `config/control-plane-security`: Applies authorization and authentication policies to secure the control plane.
 Some of the policies are based on [Istio](https://istio.io/) thus Istio installation is prerequisite for this configuration.
-It's used in the make target `make deploy_cps` (in order for the Istio sidecar automatic injection to take effect the pods in the control-plane should be restarted after running the make command).
+It's used in the make target `make deploy_control-plane-security` (in order for the Istio sidecar automatic injection to take effect the pods in the control-plane should be restarted after running the make command).
 - `config/crd`: Contains the generated CRD definition as well as some patches for the webhook of the crd.
 This gets installed into the cluster when executing `make install`
 - `config/default`: This is the default deployment that deploys everything.
 This includes the CRD, manager deployment, certificates, rbac rules and webhook.
 This gets installed into the cluster when executing `make deploy`.
 - `config/manager`: Kustomization of the deployment of the controller of the operator.
 Just the K8s deployment object of the manager.